stevenwalton/H5Easy/README.md

 int, float, and double datatypes.
 The program will auto detect if you are trying to read or write in integer or float and properly store the data as such.
 With just a few lines you can read or write data easily.

+##### H5Easy allows you to
+- Write type T, vector<T>, vector<vector<T> >
+- Load single, vector, and 2D vector ints, floats, and doubles
+- Get size of a dataset (note for 2D data sets it'll show number of total elements)

 ## How to use
 -------------
 The classes here are simple to use and reduce your reading and writing of h5 files to just a few lines.
 The intention was to mimic the behaviour